VenithNET/Dragon-Linux/content/blog/2021/12/14-progress-report.md

 ## M1 Pro/Max joins the family

 At the end of October, Apple launched the next generation of Apple Silicon: M1 Pro and M1 Max.
-We got right to work on supporting these new machines, and after just a [few days of work](https://www.youtube.com/playlist?list=PL68XxS4_ek4bo7umPx1AuhGHAUh-lVUGs) we were able to bring up Asahi Linux on them up to feature parity with the M1 machines!
+We got right to work on supporting these new machines, and after just a [few days of work](https://www.youtube.com/playlist?list=PL68XxS4_ek4bo7umPx1AuhGHAUh-lVUGs) we were able to bring up Dragon Linux on them up to feature parity with the M1 machines!
 Going forward, we'll be supporting these machines as well as the previous generation.

 It's interesting to take a peek at what Apple have done with the new chips.
 The original M1 (codename "Tonga", SoC name T8103) would have more properly been called the A14X following Apple's existing naming convention; it is, in fact, the tablet version of the A14 iPhone SoC (T8101).
 In order to build a Mac-worthy chip, Apple added some critical features (like Thunderbolt support), but otherwise left the old iPhone-centric architecture largely intact.